DaniDiazTech/Data-Structures-Course/DS-implementations/Stack/stack.md

 We refer to the data stored in the stack as element because we can really store anything we want inside it.

-The Stack has three following methods.
+The Stack has the following methods.

 - `top()`: Returns the element at the top of the stack
 - `push()`: Inserts an element at the top of the stack.